gkjohnson/urdf-loaders/javascript/README.md

 Automatically redraw the model every frame instead of waiting to be dirtied.

+#### no-auto-recenter

+Recenter the camera only after loading the model or if the window size changes.

 ### Properties

 All of the above attributes have corresponding camel case properties.